Omkar-Gadade/ANN-Bank-Churn-Classification/README.md

 - `.pkl` – Preprocessing pipeline (Encoding and Standarization on training data saved in .pkl files, performed in experiments.ipynb)
 - `.h5` – Trained ANN model (saved the trained ANN model in .h5 file, performed in experiments.ipynb)
+- 'experiments.ipynb' - The file is used to perform Feature Engineering and Preprocessing Tasks and saving the encodings and Model in '.pkl' and '.h5' files
+- 'prediction.ipynb' - The file is used for just checking and experimenting the code for prediction before executing in the final app.py file.
+- 'app.py' - The final main application .py file which is required to be run in vs code terminal
+- 'requirements.txt' - pip install the requirements file to install all the dependencies and libraries (one can create a Virtual Environment)

 ---